aheze/Projector/README.md

 # Projector
 Forget the Simulator, swap your aspect ratio instead!
 Warning: This is an experimental project that shouldn’t be used in production.

 ## Installation
 Drag [Source](https://github.com/aheze/Projector/tree/master/Projector/Source) into your project.

 ## How To Use
-Inside SceneDelegate.swift,
+Inside SceneDelegate.swift, display the root window using Projector.

 ```Swift
 class SceneDelegate: UIResponder, UIWindowSceneDelegate {